 Raised by relatives after her father’s tragic death from consumption, Emily’s story is portrayed with a greater sense of realism compared to the more romanticized Anne novels.
 Emily is a character Montgomery considered to be closer to her own personality, and some of the events in the Emily series draw from Montgomery’s own life experiences.

-It’s also a perfect classic fall book to read.
+It’s also a perfect classic fall book to read with the charm of autumn harvest.

 You, Again by Kate Goldbeck